 One similarity between all three plans is that SiteGround does offer a 30-money back guarantee.
 If you decide the service doesn’t live up to expectations, you can always get a refund within that time frame.

-Another area where SiteGround seems to excel is their support system.
+Another area where SiteGround seems to excel is its support system.
 Like Hostinger, they offer 24/7 support, but you can choose to contact them via live chat, phone, or email ticketing system.

 You should be able to talk to someone on the phone anytime (even in the middle of the night), and any email you should send should get a quick response.